Mountain Crest University of Colorado Health

 Mountain Crest University of Colorado Health - Fort Collins, CO

 Mountain Crest University Of Colorado Health is a detox and addiction treatment facility located at 4601 Corbett Drive in the 80528 zip code of Fort Collins, CO.
-As a detox center, it offers opioid detox, alcohol detox and benzodiazepines detox.
-The treatment program at Mountain Crest University Of Colorado Health includes regular outpatient treatment, hospital inpatient treatment and intensive outpatient treatment.
-Mountain Crest University Of Colorado Health offers treatment to LGBT, sexual abuse victims and domestic violence victims.
-It accepts women and men into their treatment and detox program.
+As a detox center, it offers meth detox, cocaine detox and benzodiazepines detox.
+The treatment program at Mountain Crest University Of Colorado Health includes hospital inpatient detoxification, hospital inpatient treatment and regular outpatient treatment.
+Mountain Crest University Of Colorado Health offers treatment to active duty military, people with dual diagnosis treatment and adult men.
+It accepts men and women into their treatment and detox program.

 Address: 4601 Corbett Drive, Fort Collins, CO 80528